Further assistance with tenancy matters

 - caravan park residents and caravan park owners;

-- rooming house residents, rooming houseowners;
+- rooming house residents, rooming house owners;

-- site tenants and site owners; and
+- site renters and site owners; and

 - specialist disability accommodation residents and providers.

 This chapter focuses on the law relating to renters and rental providers.
 There is also information about the rights and obligations of site renters, and of residents of rooming houses, caravan parks and specialist disability accommodation – these are quite different from those of renters.

 Legislative changes: Residential Tenancies Amendment Act 2018 (Vic)

 The Residential Tenancies Amendment Act 2018 (Vic) (‘RTA Act’) commenced on 29 March 2021.
 The RTA Act brings into effect nearly 130 amendments to the RT Act.

 - tenancy agreements are now called rental agreements.

 The Victorian Civil and Administrative Tribunal (VCAT) publishes important decisions and provides simple explanations.
 These may be useful for more complex matters and for issues that require clarification in the new laws (see www.vcat.vic.gov.au/sites/default/files/2020-07/Useful-Supreme-Court-and-VCAT-decisions-about-renting.pdf).